 The following mobility and circulation standards apply in all parking areas or portions thereof.

-Street, Sidewalk, and Pedestrian Path Continuation.
+Street and Pedestrian Path Continuation.

 Streets, internal circulation drives, and parking aisles shall be arranged to provide for the alignment and continuation of existing or proposed streets and drives into adjacent lots, developed or undeveloped.